Skip to main content

 Ingredients:

-• 200 g turkey meat
+• 200 g turkey

 • 200 g potatoes

-• 1 tablespoon cottage cheese
+• 1 tbsp cottage cheese

-• ½ tablespoon flaxseed
+• ½ tbsp flaxseed

 Preparation:

-• Peel and chop the potatoes
+• Peel the potatoes and cut them into small pieces

 • Bring water to a boil